Architecture of Letterkenny

-As with other towns and cities in Ireland, Letterkenny has a history of great architecture.
-Many examples of ancient architecture remain in the town to the present day – though much has been lost also, through decay and modern development.
+Much of the architecture of Letterkenny, the largest town in County Donegal in Ireland, dates from the 19th century.
+Some examples of older architecture remain in the town – though much has been lost also, through decay and modern development.

 Historical structures

 The Cathedral of St. Eunan and St Columba, built between 1890 and 1900, has one of the tallest steeples in Ireland.
-Located near the town centre on Castle Street, it is the only Catholic cathedral in the county; an older cathedral, now owned by the Church of Ireland and officially called The Cathedral Church of St. Eunan, is located in the town of Raphoe, about ten miles away.
+Located near the town centre on Castle Street, it is the only Catholic cathedral in the county; an older cathedral, now owned by the Church of Ireland and officially called the Cathedral Church of St. Eunan, is located in the town of Raphoe, approximately ten miles away.
 Letterkenny Cathedral was designed by William Hague from Cavan Town.
 It is built in the Victorian neo-Gothic style.
-The ceilings are the work of Amici of Rome, while the majestic stained glass windows that illuminate the Sanctuary and the Lady Chapel are by the Mayer firm of Munich.
+The ceilings are the work of Amici of Rome, while the stained glass windows that illuminate the sanctuary and the Lady Chapel are by the Mayer firm of Munich.

-Another dominant building in the town is the historic St Eunan's College which was built as a seminary in 1906, using the money left over after the building of the Cathedral and the Parochial House.
-The college is a three-storey picturesque castle with four round towers at each corner of the building.
+Another dominant building in the town is St Eunan's College which was built as a seminary in 1906, using the money left over after the building of the cathedral and the parochial house.
+The college is a three-storey castle with four round towers at each corner of the building.
 The school is named after the Abbot of Iona St. Eunan, a native of Donegal and patron saint of the Diocese of Raphoe.
 It is an all-male education facility which today houses over 850 students.

 The Donegal County Museum is housed in what remains of the old workhouse and is located on the High Road.
 It was built in 1843.
-Each year the museum attracts thousands of tourists, who seek to find out about the history of County Donegal, to the town.